Is Nature Deficit Disorder Actually A Thing? How To Know If You Have It

 Today, the science exists to prove their suspicion.
-Studies out of Japan found that taking a walk in greenery brings the average city dweller a 12 percent decrease in cortisol levels and 7 percent decrease in sympathetic (fight-or-flight) nerve activity.
+Studies out of Japan1 found that taking a walk in greenery brings the average city dweller a 12 percent decrease in cortisol levels and 7 percent decrease in sympathetic (fight-or-flight) nerve activity.
 Others found that the act of wandering in a forest can actually reduce inflammation2 in the body.
 Researchers in the United States concluded that 90 minutes of exposure to the natural world is enough to quell negative thought patterns and may therefore lower risk of depression.
 And that's just the beginning of the new and fascinating research on nature's healing touch.

 Needless to say that retreating indoors too much, as the majority of Americans who spend an average of 93 percent3 of their time inside do, has a less-than-desirable impact on the body.
 Intrigued by this newfangled malady that humans created for themselves, Louv dedicated years of his life to observing, and ultimately giving name to, the indoor illness.

 "Nature deficit disorder is not a medical diagnosis but a useful term to describe the human costs of alienation from nature, as suggested by recent research," he explains of the term he coined in his 2008 book Last Child in the Woods.